 Contemplations Regarding the Hajj 2015 Tragedy

-In order to reply to such ignorant statements, the following contemplations can be made:
+In replying to such ignorant statements, the following contemplations can be made:

 {He gives life and causes death, and to Him you will be returned} [10:56]